-Any decent predicate must be "steadfast," i.e., must work correctly if its output variable already happens to be instantiated to the output value.
+Any decent predicate must be "steadfast," i.e., must work correctly if its output variable already happens to be instantiated to the output value (O'Keefe 1990).
 That is, and must succeed under exactly the same conditions and have the same side effects.
-Failure to do so is only tolerable for auxiliary predicates.
+Failure to do so is only tolerable for auxiliary predicates whose call patterns are strongly constrained by the main predicates.

-'''

-?-foo(X), X = x.
+?- foo(X), X = x.

-'''

-?-foo(x).
+?- foo(x).